Advocate - Part Time

-Skills level: 5.1 SCHADS award
+Skills level: 5.1 SCHADS Award Level

-Generous salary packaging benefits are available under FKCA’s PBI status
+Generous salary packaging benefits are available under FKCA’s PBI status.

 A mobile phone will be provided for work purposes only

-Reports to: Operations Coordinator / Senior Advocate
+Reports to: Operations Manager

 Special Measures: Aboriginal and Torres Strait Islander people are encouraged to apply